avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 This commit also demonstrates (through its use of the `load_paths` configuration) something else I like about Lotus: it does not do fancy autoloading like Rails does.
 Instead, it loads all it needs to load at launch
---- which is undeniably slower in big applications, but also much easier to reason about.
+--- which is undeniably slower in big applications, but is consistent across environments.
+Lotus does, however, take care to load as little code as possible: everything is loaded when you launch a server or console, while only the framework and its configuration are loaded when you run unit tests.
+This allows you to have simplicity _and_ speedy tests.

 One thing you might have noticed in the example application is the use of `Web::Action` and `Web::View` constants, which are not explicitly defined